luxonis/depthai-hardware/docs/source/pages/BW1098FFC.rst

 The OAK-FFC-3P-OG accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack, and interfaces to a host via USB 3.1 Gen1 Type-C. With cameras and the :ref:`OAK-SoM <bw1099>`, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.

-Interfacing with the OAK-SoM is also possible with OAK-FFC-3P-OG connector pads J3, J4, and J5.
+Interfacing with the :ref:`OAK-SoM` is also possible with OAK-FFC-3P-OG connector pads J3, J4, and J5.
 These pads are designed for the Amphenol/FCI
 20021121-00010T1LF or equivalent.
 Please refer to the schematics for pinout information.

 The reset button resets the OAK-SoM only.